rikosintie/Ubuntu4NetworkEngineers/docs/CH02-Install-Tools.md

 #### Clipboard Indicator

 There are a lot of clipboard managers out there.
-I went with this one because it is a Gnome extension (There are installable applications available) and had good ratings.
+I went with this one because it is a Gnome extension and it had good ratings.
+There are installable applications available but I liked the having an extension that is managed along with the other extensions I use.
 As always, there are security implications when using a clipboard manager.
-I felt that the convenience offsets the risk but you have to decide for yourself if it's worth the risk.
+I felt that the convenience offsets the risk, you have to decide for yourself if it's worth the risk.

 Here is what it looks like in use: